supaflyENJOY/DynamicsDocs/docs/Practitioners/BasicInfo.md

 The Contact Main Form for a Practitioner is divided into multiple tabs for an organized view of the complete practitioner record.

 - The **Profile Info** tab is for general practitioner information, usually collected upon intake.
 This tab is divided into a few sections:
     - *General Information* - This section displays the First Name, Last Name, Known As, Date of Birth, Gender, Marital Status, and NPI Number.
-The First and Last Name fields are required to save the record.
     - *Address Information* - This section displays the practitioner's address.
     - *Contact Information* - This section displays the contact information for the practitioner, including Cell Phone, Home Phone, Work Phone, Email Address, and Preferred Contact Method.
 The Email Address here is the email address the practitioner will use to access the Note app.
     - *Provider Preferences* - This section does not have to be populated.
 The information listed here is based on what the practitioner prefers.
 When using the [Schedule Assistance](../Scheduling/ScheduleAssistance.md) tool to find a practitioner to service a patient, the filters are populated with the patient's preferences.